kemitix/kemitix-maven-tiles/README.md

 Where Maven 3.3.9 is required, add the `enforcer-legacy-tile`.

+Where Java 1.8 is required set the `java.version` property to `1.8`.

 ### Properties

 If you want to override the version or configuration values of any of the plugins configured by the tiles, you can set the following properties to the desired value.